 Are you taking medicines?
-Tell your midwife or gynaecologist which medicines you are taking.
+Tell your midwife or gynaecologist and your pharmacist which medicines you are taking.
 This includes medicines that can be bought without a doctor's prescription, from the chemist or the supermarket for example.
 It also includes herbal remedies, homeopathic products and other alternative medicines.
-Tell the pharmacist that you are pregnant and that you are taking these medicines.
-Some medicines are bad for your baby, so ask the pharmacist for a list of the medicines you take.
+If you are taking medicines for which you need a doctor's prescription, ask the pharmacist for a list of the medicines you take.
 Take this list to show your doctor or GP.
 They will look at whether all of the medicines are necessary.
-You should always inform your GP, your medical specialist and your dentist that you are pregnant.